Fundament-Software/scopes/doc/tutorial.rst

 -------------------

 Many of the examples in this tutorial include comments, even those entered at the console.
-Comments in Scopes start with a hash character ``#`` and extend to the first line starting with a character at a lower indentation.
+Comments in Scopes start with a hash character ``#`` and extend to the first line starting with a character at a lower or equal indentation.

 Some examples::